 2. Angled rear implants for optimum strength

 Rather than being inserted vertically, the rear implants are at a 30-45 degree angle.
-This means even patients who have suffered bone loss should be eligible for All-on-4 without having to go through the costly and lengthy process of a bone graft.
+This angle reduces the need for bone augmentation and means even patients who have suffered bone loss should be eligible for All-on-4, without having to go through the costly and lengthy process of a bone graft.

 3. The ability to be implanted and fitted in a day